marina601/easy-cocktail-recipes/README.md

 -  Hero-background image will remain the same throughout all the pages, to give consistency to the design and cocktail-bar feel.
 -  The footer will be minimal with social media icons to the blog.
 -  All pages will contain copyrights to protect the owner in the footer.
--  In order to give some consistency to the user, if the information (like recipe cards and site owners bio-info) is in the collapse view.
+-  To give some consistency to the user, if the information (like recipe cards and site owners bio-info) is in the collapsed view.
 -  The user will be able to view the information on click.
--  To collapse the information the user has a few options, the most common one is a click of the button in the end of the information.
+-  To collapse the information the user has a few options, the most common one is a click of the button at the end of the information.
--  Thoughout the site the use will have call to action buttons in the end of the page which will lead them to the next logical step, without the need to click on the navigation menu.
+-  Throughout the site, the user has call-to-action buttons at the end of the page which will lead them to the next logical step, without the need to click on the navigation menu.

 ##### back to [content](#table-of-content)